vippsas/vipps-partner/README.md

 self-service to partners as possible.

 ### Why is the Signup API being phased out?

+In short: It is no longer needed, as there are better solutions that are continuously improved.

 1. The Signup API uses the old, outdated signup form, where merchants make mistakes.
 2. Applications from merchants that have used the old signup form takes longer to